Community Success and Student-Athlete Leadership

 Commerce, TX 75429

 We can take a credit card secure payment over the phone.
 Please call 903.468.8760.

 Automatic payment plans are an easy way to split your gift into smaller payments.
 To set up a personal plan please contact the Lion Champions Fund Staff by calling 903.468.8760.

 Many employers match charitable contributions made by their employees.
 If your company has a matching gift program, request the appropriate form from your employer and send it in with your gift.

 In some situations, gifts or goods/services will be accepted in lieu of a cash contribution.
 All gifts-in-kind must be approved by the Lion Champions Fund.

 “We enjoy helping young people who are working to improve them- selves both academically and physically.
 Athletics can mean so much to a university well beyond the student-athletes, involving the band, cheerleaders, dance squad, students, alumni, faculty, staff, and more, creating a true esprit de corps, a sense of community and yes, a PRIDE.
 Truth is, most people hear about a university via its athletic programs and therefore they are even more important.”

-“Our family is proud to support the Thrower Student-Athlete Success Center and other Lion Champions Fund initiatives.
+“Our family is proud to support the Thrower Student-Athlete Success Center and other Lion Athletics Scholarship Fund initiatives.
 We are so honored to impact student success through the LCF and celebrate champions in the classroom and in competition.
 Go Lions!”

 “Ralph and I give because we know how hard the student-athletes work to put Commerce on the map!
 Our gifts provide a better experience for them, and will help them reach their goals and dreams.
 It is ALL ABOUT THE STUDENTS!”